 Yakushidani Ravine - Ehime, Japan

-I discovered Yakushidani Ravine (薬師谷渓谷) while looking for hiking spots near Uwajima.
-From what little I found, it's popular in summer thanks to campsites, BBQ areas, and a nearby river.
-Since buses were infrequent, I took one to a stop about 3.5 km away and walked from there.
+I discovered Yakushidani Ravine while searching for hiking spots near Uwajima.
+From the little information I found, it seemed popular in summer for its campsites, BBQ areas, and clear river.
+Since buses were infrequent, I took one to a stop about 3.5 km away and walked the rest of the way.

 Route Overview